sgmoh/s.s/DEPLOYMENT.md

 - [Discord.js Guide](https://discordjs.guide/)
 - [UptimeRobot Documentation](https://uptimerobot.com/help/)

-With these steps, your Discord Love Bot will be deployed to Replit and ready to use!
+With these steps, your Sage and Salman bot will be deployed to Replit and ready to use!